rwcitek/StructureAndInterpretationOfComputerShells-Nushell/Filters.md

 - skip : Skips N rows before returning the rest of table
 - drop : Drops N rows from the end of the table

+- last : Gets the final N rows of table
 - transpose : Rotate the table by 90 degrees.
 Rows become columns, columns become rows
+- from : Convert data in a pipeline to NUON tables or lists or records

 ## Handy example of transpose